CUBRID/cubrid-manual/en/sql/oodb.rst

 	resolution:
 	{ column_name | method_name } OF superclass_name [ AS alias ]

 For the first *class_name*, specify the name of the class to be modified.
 For the second *class_name*, specify the name of the super class to be deleted.
-If a name conflict occurs after deleting a super class, see the `Resolving Class Conflict <#syntax_syntax_table_conflict_int_5489>`_ section for the resolution.
+If a name conflict occurs after deleting a super class, see the :ref:`class-conflict-resolution` section for the resolution.

 The following example shows how to inherit the *female_event* class from the *event* class.